 - Get Some Headspace: Choose from different types of meditations, learn facts and signs of stress and coping skills for managing stress, and track your progress.
 (Free)

 - Free Meditation - Take a Break: Guided meditations that can be accompanied with or without music.
 (Free)

 - Music Therapy for Refreshment: Medium Speed Alpha Wave (10Hz) set in 5 melodic music pieces provides a most relaxing way to restore your vigor, to bring about a refreshed mind.
 (Free)

 For information on stress management visit Counseling Services.
 They provide free individual counseling, group therapy, couples counseling and crisis intervention to all registered UB students, including graduate and professional students.

 Chill Out Event

 Wednesday, December 2, 11 am - 2 pm

 Student Union Lobby and 145 rooms

-At the end of each semester the Student Wellness Team and Student Association co-sponsor the Chill Out event to help students find healthier ways to relax and take care of themselves during Finals.
+At the end of each semester the Chill Out event helps students find healthier ways to relax and take care of themselves during Finals.

 Before and during Finals, you can relieve your stress!
 Learn how at this event featuring: